Marcelixoo/fashion-catalog-system/cmd/README.md

 # `/cmd`

-The `cmd` folder is where you place the application various entrypoints (AKA go run's|binaries).
+The `cmd` folder is where you place the application different entrypoints (AKA go run's|binaries).
 Keep it as in the examples, one binary per sub-folder.

 Examples: